billkarsh/SpikeGLX/Markdown/Manual-Text.md

 * `AP=AP+LF`: Replaces the AP channel with the sum of the AP and its corresponding LF channel data.
 This only affects graphing.

-* `-DC`: Samples the data stream to calculate and then subtract the average value; effectively subtracting the DC component.
-This only affects graphing.

 #### For Nidq Stream